-- Italize any foreign terms except of well-know such as for instance samurai or sake.
+- Italicize any foreign terms except well-know such as for instance samurai or sake.

 - Use double inverted commas “…” for direct quotations and singles ‘…’ for figures of speech (etc.)

-- All quotes of over 30 words should be separate from preceding line with a line break.
+- All quotes of over 30 words should be separated from the preceding line with a line break.

 - Illustrations may be used, provided authors obtain permission to reproduce any previously published material; illustrations should be accompanied with caption and sources of illustrations should also be shown.